nhatthaiquang-agilityio/NET6-WebAPI/README.md

 + Add self-hosted runner on local machine
 + Install Web Deployment Tool(using v3)

+#### Required Deployment with Powershell
++ webadministration module should be imported using powershell
++ Make sure that the GitHub Action Runner agent uses Log on method as “local system account” for the agent service

 ### Github Actions:
 + Job: Build
 + Job: Deploy_Test